erred/w/src/blog/2019-12-26-chaos-communication-congress-0.md

---- title
+---
+description: 36c3 day nil
-Chaos Communication Congress Day 0
+title: Chaos Communication Congress Day 0
---- description
-36c3 day nil
---- main
+---
 ### 36th _Chaos_ Communication Congress

 36c3 (CCC) is apparently an annual meetup of the weird and wonderful.